Selective electron-phonon coupling strength from nonequilibrium optical spectroscopy: The case of MgB$_2$: Quasiparticle self-energy and electron-phonon coupling

 As introduced in Ref. \citenum{Allen1987}, the Eliashberg spectral function also regulates the energy flow between electrons and phonons when the respective temperatures, $T_{el}$ and $T_{ph}$, are transiently decoupled.
 The functional describing the energy transfer rate between the two populations is given by: \begin{widetext}

 \end{widetext} where $n$ is the Bose distribution and $\gamma_{el}$ the electronic specific heat.
 Therefore, under the assumption of an effective thermalization of electrons and phonons, time-resolved experiments allow to extract $\alpha^2\bar{F}(\omega)$ from the relaxation dynamics of 'hot' electrons generated by excitation with a short laser pulse.
 We note that, according to the Matthiessen's rule, the selective coupling with a subset of phonon modes will manifest itself as an additional relaxation channel, whose time constant depends on the relevant EPC strength.
 In this case, the total glue function can be expressed as the sum of all contributions due to the couplings with specific phonon modes (indexed by $i$), i.e. $\alpha^2\bar{F}$ = $\sum_i\alpha^2\bar{F}_i$.
 Accordingly, Eq. (\ref{G}) decouples in distinct functionals from which the specific EPC constants can be obtained.
+Finally, we note that when the electronic system couples to only one phonon mode, the Eliashberg spectral function simply reduces to a delta function centered at the frequency of the coupled phonon.
+As a result, the self-energy and thus the scattering rate become frequency-independent, and the ED model reduces to the standard Drude model of simple metals.
+Here, given the energy-dependence of the electron-phonon coupling of \Mgb, we rather adopt the ED model to study the optical response in and out-of equilibrium.